dvreeze/tqa2/docs/demo.rst

 There is much more to say about this, but that can be checked in the code that converts standard taxonomies to their locator-free counterparts.
 For example:

-- Yaidom2 DocumentENameExtractor instances are used to know about used namespaces
+- Yaidom2 DocumentENameExtractor instances are used to find out about used namespaces
 - This is used in turn to clean up created XML by removing unused namespaces
-- The element creation API avoids the default namespace, and helps in avoiding prefix-namespace conflicts (that is, the same prefix being used for more than 1 namespace in a document)
+- The element creation API avoids the default namespace, and helps in avoiding prefix-namespace "conflicts" (that is, the same prefix being used for more than 1 namespace in a document)
-- This makes it easier to reason about correctness of the created XML (with namespace potentially being used in attribute values and element text)
+- This makes it easier to reason about correctness of the created XML (with namespaces potentially being used in attribute values and element text)

 Entrypoints
 ===========